Marketing Representative Training Scheme (MRTS)

 ii) Encourage Capital Market Employers to continue to invest in development of fresh graduates over the next 6 months by providing a training grant for a structured and pragmatic training programme

-Fresh graduates registered by Capital Market Employers under the “CMG Apprenticeship” will undergo:
+Fresh graduates registered by Capital Market Employers/Public listed companies under this programme will undergo:

 a.
 Introductory module by SIDC upon registration